IMG

 3. Via the Church Path which is a continuation of Church Lane in Attenborough village

-The reserve is normally open all year round from 8am-8pm.
-The Attenborough Nature Center (with cafe and other facilities) is normally open from 9.30am - 4pm, and the hides from 9am - 4pm.
+The reserve is normally open all year round from 8am-8pm, except when the River Trent overflows its banks and floods the area.
+The Attenborough Nature Center (with cafe and other facilities) is normally open from 9.30am - 4pm.

 Provide information on how to enter this site, which may include: